- Download our Moving to London Guide (PDF)

 The area is served well by the Tube and bus networks and it is also possible to walk to central places in London.

 Notting Hill, famous for its massive summer carnival, is a very colourful part of West London.
 This bohemian area is full of young American and Australian expats.

-The suburb of Holland Park (not to be confused with the area's public park of the same name) is just to the west of Notting Hill and has large Victorian houses which are popular with wealthy expats.
+The suburb of Holland Park (not to be confused with the area's public park of the same name) is just to the west of Notting Hill and has large Victorian houses that are popular with wealthy expats.

 Fulham and Putney

 With its picturesque Victorian houses and proximity to the King's Road and Chelsea, Fulham is a desirable suburb popular with middle-class families as well as young professionals.
 Putney is just south of Fulham, over the river, and is popular with Australians, New Zealanders and South African expats.
 Accommodation in this area is slightly cheaper than in Chelsea, and there are some great pubs.

 French expats in the area often opt to send their children to L'Ecole des Petits or L'Ecole de Battersea.
 The International School of London, just north of Putney, is another option worth considering.

 Particularly popular with Irish, French and Australian expats, these areas are slightly further out but still very central.
 They have good links to Tube stations and access to some excellent schools.
 Though rent here is lower than in most other places in West London, accommodation is still of good quality.

 Hampstead is an affluent and leafy area of London.
 This is a great area for families thanks to the neighbourhood's large open spaces and its proximity to some of London’s best schools, including the Hampstead campus of Southbank International School.